Iterations of dependent random maps and exogeneity in nonlinear dynamics: Functional dependence measure

 \subsection{Dependence coefficients for higher-order autoregressions with exogenous covariates}

-Here, we go back to higher-order autoregressions considered in Section \ref{HO}.
+Here, we revert to higher-order autoregressions considered in Section \ref{HO}.
 We consider directly the case $\zeta_t=\left(Z_{t-1},\varepsilon_t\right)$ with Assumption {\bf A4} being satisfied.
-Additionally to Assumptions {\bf B1-B2-B3} and {\bf A4}, the following additional assumption, which is the analogue of {\bf A3'}, will be needed.
+Additionally to Assumptions {\bf B1-B2-B3} and {\bf A4}, the following assumption, which is the analogue of {\bf A3'}, will be needed.

 \begin{description} \item[B4] If $r>0$ and $s\in \R_+\cup\{\infty\}$ are such that $r^{-1}+s^{-1}=p^{-1}$, there exists a measurable function $S:E^q\rightarrow \R$ such that $\E\left[S(X_q,\ldots,X_1)^s\right]<\infty$, $\E\vert Z_0\vert^{or}<\infty$ and for all $z,z'\in E_1'$ and $x_1,\ldots,x_q\in E^q$,